This page covers a brief overview of Rod Martin, Jr., the website, and his pen name, Carl Martin.

 About Carl Martin

-Carl Martin is the fiction pen name of Rod Martin, Jr. It is also the name used for his creation of space software and non-fiction works related to space science.
+Carl Martin is the fiction pen name of Rod Martin, Jr. It is also the name used for his creation of space software and artwork.
+Below are some of the creations produced by Rod Martin, Jr. using this name.
+Why two different names?
+For the most part, it was all about separating fiction writing from non-fiction.

 Books by Carl Martin